Most Effective Products

 Prevention

-Once beggarweed has been eliminated from your property, you will need to implement some preventative measures to ensure it does not return.
+Once beggarweed has been eliminated from your property, you must implement preventative measures to ensure it does not return.

 Mowing grass

 • One of the best ways to control beggarweed after it’s been eliminated from your property is to mow your grass at proper intervals to maintain a thick growing density.
-A lawn dense with taller trimmed grass is better able to choke out weeds and prevent them from establishment.
+A lawn dense with taller trimmed grass can better choke out weeds and prevent them from establishment.

 Key Takeaways